-The QPI team and partners offer numerous programs, workshops, and events for entrepreneurs, startups and SMEs in Eastern Ontario.
+The QPI team and partners offer numerous programs, workshops, and events for entrepreneurs, startups, and SMEs in Eastern Ontario.
 To learn about upcoming workshops and events available via the QPI team, visit our Workshops and Events page.

-From Lab 2 Fulfillment is a workshop created by Dr. Orly Yadid-Pecht to guide women towards commercialization by supporting the transformation of their research and discoveries into profitable products and companies.
-Dr. Yadid-Pecht is an Electrical Engineering Professor at the University of Calgary, AITF Strategic Chair in Integrated Intelligent Sensors, consultant and certified coach.
+From Lab 2 Fulfillment is a workshop series created by Dr. Orly Yadid-Pecht to guide women towards commercialization by supporting the transformation of their research and discoveries into profitable products and companies.
+Dr. Yadid-Pecht is an Electrical Engineering Professor at the University of Calgary, AITF Strategic Chair in Integrated Intelligent Sensors, consultant, and certified coach.
 She holds over 30 patents and has co-founded several successful start-ups (WiDR, ToneTech, Luxmux and EatLittle).

-The QPI team offers resources to assist eligible startups, founded by faculty members, post-docs and-or students, with an invention disclosure, intellectual property management strategies, startup formation, incubation and acceleration programs, and connections to local partners in the innovation ecosystem.
+The QPI team offers resources to assist eligible startups, founded by faculty members, post-docs, and-or students, with an invention disclosure, intellectual property management strategies, startup formation, incubation and acceleration programs, and connections to local partners in the innovation ecosystem.